Hopewell, Chester County, Pennsylvania: History

 The new generation of Dickeys, known commercially as S. J. Dickey and Brothers, began buying up large swaths of farmland in the region.
 The brothers were accomplished farmers, and Ebenezer J. even patented a seed drill he had invented to ease the planting of crops.
 He also patented a “butter worker” that he claimed could produce one hundred pounds of butter in fifteen minutes.

 The first Hopewell Academy shuttered in 1841, but a former teacher, Jesse C. Dickey opened his own educational institution shortly thereafter.
 His school, also called Hopewell Academy, offered lessons in mathematics, Latin, Greek, botany, chemistry, and many other subjects.
 The academy offered an education equivalent to two years of college and drew students from all over southern Chester County.

 Hopewell continued to prosper; and, in 1848, residents of the village petitioned the county government to shift the border of Lower Oxford Township south to include all of Hopewell in one municipality.
 When their effort failed, they petitioned for Hopewell to receive borough status.
 This succeeded, and two square miles were erected from Lower Oxford and East Nottingham Townships on 2 May 1853 to form the Borough of Hopewell.

 By 1860, the Hopewell Mill had become the fourth most profitable mill in Chester County; however, 1860 was also the year that marked the beginning of Hopewell’s decline.
 In the 1850s, Oxford and Hopewell had been similar in size, but this changed when the Philadelphia and Baltimore Central Railroad was laid in the region.
 The railroad bypassed Hopewell and instead went through the center of Oxford.
 The population of Oxford ballooned, and Hopewell’s began to decline.
 Many people left the town for Oxford, where they saw more personal opportunities.
 The second Hopewell Academy closed its doors in 1861, leaving the town with only its small public schoolhouse.
 The beginning of the Civil War also damaged the borough’s prospects.
-S. J. Dickey and Brothers suddenly went in early 1862 due wartime cotton shortages and years of mismanagement.
+S. J. Dickey and Brothers suddenly went bankrupt in early 1862 due wartime cotton shortages and years of mismanagement.
 Its assets were sold off, and despite some of the works reopening, agriculture became the main driver of the Hopewell economy.